 The Day Ahead

-It’s a particularly busy day ahead on the Eurozone economic calendar.
-March prelim private sector PMIs are due out of France, Germany, and the Eurozone.
+It’s another busy day ahead on the Eurozone economic calendar.

-In the futures markets, at the time of writing, the DAX was up by 264 points, with the Dow up by 553 points.
+In the futures markets, at the time of writing, the Dow was up by 21 points.

 This article was originally posted on FX Empire